Touch of Death (crossover event): Part 1: "Pa Make Loa"

 The episode opens with Bryan Palmer attempting to enter his ex-wife's house.
 The woman calls 911 and informs them of the situation.
 The Honolulu Police Department (HPD) arrive and confront the man who drops dead.
 When Hawaii Five-0 Task Force members Detective-Lieutenant Chin Ho Kelly, Detective-Sergeant Danny "Danno" Williams, and Officer Kono Kalakaua arrive, they are updated on the case and told that the man dropped dead of smallpox.
 Max informs them that he obtained the virus by injection.
 Kono finds a connection to Ken Tanner, a pharmaceutical trial manager.
 Chin and Danny examine Ken's home and find him dead in his car, crime scene techs examine the car and find fingerprints belonging to Dracul Comescu.

 Danny finds out that Dracul is on the watchlist of the Naval Criminal Investigative Service Office of Special Projects division in Los Angeles.
 He calls Special Agents G. Callen and Sam Hanna who travel to Hawaii to assist in the case.
 Chin looks through Ken's financials and finds that he purchased medical supplies and had them delivered to a warehouse on Sand Island.
 Chin, Danny, Callen, and Sam all go to investigate and end up in a car chase with Dracul, however, they find that Dracul escaped.
 The four return to the warehouse and find a makeshift medical quarantine station with three dead victims murdered.
 The team finds several vials of the smallpox virus but also finds that several vials are missing.
 Chin and Danny interrogate Dracul's driver and are informed that Dracul took nine vials of the virus with him and plans on selling them at the International Market Place.

 Callen locates Dracul and begins chasing him; upon confrontation Dracul pulls a vial from his pocket and is shot dead by Callen.
-The team recovers all nine vivals of smallpox and hand it off to the Center for Disease Control.
+The team recovers all nine vivals of smallpox and hand it off to the Centers for Disease Control.
 At Kamekona's shrimp truck Chin, Danny, Callen, and Sam enjoy shrimp; however, Danny receives a call from Kono who tells him that the vials recovered did not contain smallpox.
 Kono deducts that Dracul was crossed by his partner Doctor Jarrod Prodeman, and finds that he bought a ticket to Los Angeles.
 The other four head to Honolulu International Airport and find out that Jarrod traded tickets with another person so that Jarrod could take an earlier flight.
 Sam calls the NCIS office in Los Angeles and find that the plane Jarrod was on already landed an hour earlier.